 Less than two years after President John F. Kennedy was assassinated, Robert, his “ruthless little brother,” ran for the Senate.
 Working with him he struck me as an honest, principled leader who was desperately needed by New York, even if RFK wasn’t a New Yorker.
 We knew we had to sweep the “carpetbagger” label, or his candidacy could be stillborn.
 So months before any political advertising blitz normally begins, we plastered New York State with this straightforward message: Let’s put Robert Kennedy to work for New York.

 Our strategy paid off as the “carpetbagger” handle evaporated.
 But as the campaign entered its final week, I was shaky because I feared Bobby might lose to incumbent senator Kenneth Keating as a result of a large undecided bloc, including many voters troubled still by the “ruthless” label.
-I begged Kennedy and his campaign manager, brother-in-law Steve Smith,to let me immediately produce and run a 20-second TV spot that would cause voters to think hard as an ominous voice says: When you’re in the election booth, think about this...followed by the words on the right, moving against a foreboding black background.
+I begged Kennedy and his campaign manager, brother-in-law Steve Smith,to let me immediately produce and run a 20-second TV spot that would cause voters to think hard as an ominous voice says: When you’re in the election booth, think about this...followed by words in white type moving against a foreboding black background, Which of the candidates for the United States Senate has the better chance of becoming a great United States Senator?
+A GREAT United States Senator.
 It was a powerful, unexpected way to say that Robert Kennedy, warts and all, would make a truly great senator, while Keating would go on being an amiable hack.
 The large undecided bloc came to their senses, and in a stunning response to reason made our assassinated president’s brother their senator from New York, with a plurality of 720,000 votes.
 Some months later, when we were having lunch, Steve Smith said to Bobby and me, “Maybe we would still have won without that last-minute attack, but that was the best political commercial I ever saw!”